 See also: The VIP Quickstart Github repository.

 Getting Started #

 The first time you run the installer will be the slowest.
-It’s also the most dependent on the speed of your internet connection.
 This is because it has to download the virtual machine image, Ubuntu package updates, the full checkout of WordPress trunk, and the full VIP Plugins repository.
-Subsequent runs will only update this base.

 Note: When you run the Git installer, make sure to install Git to your system PATH as the VIP Quickstart installer requires it.